rafaelbenetti/employees-list/README.md

 # Employees List
 Mean stack application to manage employees with docker containers..

+### Preview
+- If you wish to have a quick look to the app design or test results, please open `preview` folder.

 ### Clone the repo
 ```bash
 $ git clone https://github.com/rafaelbenetti/employees-list